-The PGN5 strain was generated using a two-step allelic exchange procedure with the pEX100T-NotI plasmid to sequentially delete 5 genes known to contribute to the pathogenicity of the organism. pEX100T-NotI was generated by changing the SmaI to a NotI restriction enzyme recognition site within the multiple cloning site of the plasmid pEX100T, which was developed in Herbert Schweizer’s lab 3,4.
+The PGN5 strain was generated using a two-step allelic exchange procedure with the pEX100T-NotI plasmid to sequentially delete five genes (toxA, plcH, phzM, wapR, aroA) known to contribute to the pathogenicity of the organism. pEX100T-NotI was generated by changing the SmaI to a NotI restriction enzyme recognition site within the multiple cloning site of the plasmid pEX100T, which was developed in Herbert Schweizer’s lab 3,4.
+The recognition site for the restriction enzyme NotI is a rarer DNA sequence compared to SmaI and less likely to be present in sequences being cloned, thus it is more convenient for cloning purposes.
 The plasmid carries genes that allow for selection, including the bla gene, which encodes -lactamase and confers resistance to carbenicillin, and the B. subtilis sacB gene, which confers sensitivity to sucrose (Figure 1A).
 The plasmid also carries an origin of replication (ori) compatible with E. coli, and an origin of transfer (oriT) that allows for plasmid transfer from E. coli to Pseudomonas species via conjugation.
 However, the plasmid lacks an origin of replication compatible with Pseudomonas, and thus cannot replicate within Pseudomonas species (i.e., it is a Pseudomonas suicide vector).
 These characteristics make pEX100T-NotI ideal for targeting genetic deletions from the Pseudomonas chromosome.
 Plasmid cloning steps are carried out using E. coli and the resultant plasmid is transferred to Pseudomonas by transformation or conjugation.
 Then, through homologous recombination events and selective steps, the targeted in-frame deletion is generated, marker-free.
-This method of sequentially deleting genomic regions from the chromosome of P. aeruginosa could be used to generate highly attenuated Pseudomonas strains, like PGN5, or to design strains for other specific uses, e.g., strains deficient in endonucleases for plasmid propagation, or strains deficient in proteases for production of proteins of interest.
+This method of sequentially deleting genomic regions from the chromosome of P. aeruginosa could be used to generate highly attenuated Pseudomonas strains, like PGN5, or to design strains for other specific uses, for example, strains deficient in endonucleases for plasmid propagation, or strains deficient in proteases for production of proteins of interest.

 The overall virulence of strains of bacteria is affected by growth conditions and phases, during which mutations occur frequently.
 Therefore, measuring the safety of genetically-engineered strains can be challenging.
 To evaluate bacterial isolates for systemic virulence, we adapted a previously published protocol of infection by intraperitoneal injection of C57BL/6 mice 5.
-We modified this procedure to use frozen bacterial stocks for injection, which allowed for precise dosing and easy validation of strain authenticity.
+We modified this procedure to use frozen bacterial stocks for injection, which allowed for precise dosing and easy validation of the strains used.
 In this model, the E. coli strain BL21, which has been FDA-approved for production of biopharmaceuticals, was used as a control safety standard for determining the relative pathogenesis of the strain 6-8.
-The main advantage to using this method is that it is reproducible and minimizes sources of variation, as infecting strains are validated as authentic for bacterial cell number, phenotype, and genetic markers both before and after infection.
+The main advantage to using this method is that it is reproducible and minimizes sources of variation, as infecting strains are validated for bacterial cell number, phenotype, and genetic markers both before and after infection.
 With these controlled steps, the number of animals required is reduced.
 In this model, P. aeruginosa strains that result in C57BL/6 murine mortality rates equal to or less than E. coli BL21 when injected intraperitoneally may be considered attenuated.
 This simple mouse model of infection may also be used to assess the attenuated pathogenicity of genetically-engineered strains from other species using the FDA-approved E. coli strain as the reference.

 PROTOCOL:

-Part I. Generating sequential genomic deletions in P. aeruginosa (Figure 1)
+Part I. Generate sequential genomic deletions in P. aeruginosa (Figure 1).

 1. Design the plasmid.